ShreyMarwaha/Discord-using-gRPC-RabbitMQ-ZeroMQ/README.md

-# RabbitMQ-Discord
+# Discord - Pub/Sub
-Implementation of discord using RabbitMQ
+Three Implementations of Discord-Like app using gRPC, RabbitMQ and ZeroMQ.